Legal Dictionary: Personal injury legal-jargon explained in plain English

 A 50/50 is a term used exclusively in road traffic accidents.
-It describes the position where an road accident occurs when both vehicle drivers in the accident were equally at fault.
-In such circumstances a very rare situation in law occurs - both party is responsible for paying 50% of the other's loss.
+It describes a collision when both vehicle drivers in the accident are considered equally at fault.
+In such circumstances, a very rare situation in law occurs – both parties are responsible for paying 50% of the other’s loss.

 File at court

 The Claimant and Defendant can file a document at court – to do this the document is sent to the court who is turn stamp or seal the document and date stamp it.

 A test in UK law which presumes that a person could predict that their negligence could lead to injury to an innocent person.